Petrophile filifolia

 Petrophile filifolia is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a small shrub with curved, long, needle-shaped leaves and more or less spherical heads of hairy cream-coloured to pale yellow flowers.

 Description

 Petrophile filifolia is a shrub that typically grows to a height of up to 0.5 m.
 Its leaves are glabrous, curved, needle-shaped, 130–280 mm long and 0.9–1.5 mm wide.
 The flowers are arranged on the ends of branchlets in sessile, more or less spherical heads with a few narrow egg-shaped involucral bracts at the base.
 The flowers are about 17–25 mm long, densely hairy and cream-coloured to pale yellow.
-Flowering mainly occurs from October to January and the fruit is a nut, fused with others in a oval head 15–28 mm long and 14–20 mm wide.
+Flowering mainly occurs from October to January and the fruit is a nut, fused with others in an oval head 15–28 mm long and 14–20 mm wide.